-SJNG argues that the information in lines 1, 2, 4, 5, 7-12, 20-24, 26-33, and 46 of columns A through H on Schedule A-1 is contractual information, the disclosure of which would impair SJNG's efforts to contract for goods and services on favorable The information shows the price or weighted average price which SJNG has paid to its vendors for specific months and periods to date.
-SJNG argues that knowledge of these prices would give other competing vendors information with which to potentially or actually control the pricing of gas, by either all quoting a particular price, or by adhering to a price offered by SJNG's current vendor(s).
-Despite the fact that this information is the price or weighted average price paid by SJNG during the involved month, a vendor which had sold gas at a price less than such weighted average cost could refuse in the future to make price concessions previously made, and could refuse to sell at a price The end result, SJNG less than such weighted average price. asserts, is reasonably likely to be increased gas prices and therefore an increased cost of gas which SJNG must recover from its ratepayers.
+SJNG argues that the information in lines 1-5, 7-9, 15-23, 31 of columns A through H on Schedule A-1 and lines 1-8, 17-18, 22, 24, 25 and 32 of columns A through C on Schedule A-1 Supporting is contractual information, the disclosure of which would impair SJNG's efforts to contract for goods and services on favorable terms.
+The information shows the price or weighted average price which SJNG has paid to its vendors for specific months and periods SJNG argues that knowledge of these prices would give to date. other competing vendors information with which to potentially or actually control the pricing of gas, by either all quoting a particular price, or by adhering to a price offered by SUNG's current vendor(s).
+Despite the fact that this information is the price or weighted average price paid by SJNG during the involved month, a vendor which had sold gas at a price less than such weighted average cost could refuse in the future to make price concessions previously made, and could refuse to sell at a price less than such weighted average price.
+The end result, SJNG asserts, is reasonably likely to be increased gas prices and therefore an increased cost of gas which SJNG must recover from its ratepayers.

-In addition, SJNG requests confidential treatment for the information in lines 1-11 of columns A through L on Schedule A-7P.
+In addition, SJNG requests confidential treatment for the information in lines 1-15 of columns A through L on Schedule A-3.
 SJNG argues that this is contractual information which, if made public would impair the efforts of SJNG to contract goods and services on favorable terms.
 The information delineates the number of therms purchased for system supply, the number of therms purchased for end use, commodity costs/pipeline, commodity costs/third party, demand costs, and FGT's GRI, ACA, TRC, and TOP costs for purchases by SJNG from its vendor(s).
 These figures are algebraic functions of the price per therm paid to vendors in the column "Total Cents Per Therm".
 Thus, SJNG asserts, the publication of these columns together, or independently, could allow other vendors to derive the purchase price of gas paid by SJNG to its vendor(s).

-SJNG also requests confidential classification for the information shown on Schedule A-9 in lines 1-5 of columns A through H, line 16 of columns C through F, and line 17 of columns G and H. This information regarding the vendors, the receipt point, gross and net amounts of daily and monthly MMBtus, and the Wellhead and Citygate prices per MMBtu are algebraic functions of the information shown in lines 16 and 17.
+SJNG also requests confidential classification for the information shown on Schedule A-4 on page 1 of 2, in lines 1-25 and on page 2 of 2 in lines 1-2 of columns A through H, in line 25 of columns C through F, and in line 27 of columns G and H. This information regarding the vendors, the receipt point, gross and net amounts of daily and monthly MMBtus, and the Wellhead and Citygate prices per MMBtu are algebraic functions of the information shown in lines 19 and 20.
 Thus, SJNG argues, this information would permit other vendors to determine contractual information which, if made public "would impair the efforts of [SJNG] to contract goods and services on favorable terms."
 Section 366.093(3)(d), Florida Statutes.